 Rock, ice and mountain climbing terms.

 Each spring prior to the main climbing season SAC hosts a school for beginners.
 Participants gain knowledge and confidence in two class sessions, a field rock session at Horsethief Butte at Columbia Hills State Park (formerly Horsethief Lake State Park) in Washington and a field snow session at Timberline Lodge on Mount Hood in Oregon.
 Cost is $95.
 Enrollment is limited to twenty-five students.
 Positions are filled on a first come, first served basis.
+Contact Bryon Kellar to get a position on the list for the 2015 school.
 Minors must have the signature of a parent or guardian.
 Children younger than sixteen must be accompanied by an adult also enrolled in the school.
 Basics introduced include:

 Map for directions from your location: